goldmansachs/tablasco/README.md

 ### 1. Fast and efficient table verification algorithm
 Tablasco's table verification algorithm can process tens of thousands of table rows out-of-the-box, and many more with custom configuration.
-Verification can be configured to control behavior such as verifying row order, ignoring columns and applying tolerance to floating-point values.
+Verification can be configured to control behavior such as verifying row order, ignoring headers and applying tolerance to floating-point values.

 ### 2. Human readable HTML break reports